The Shrine of Saint Jude

 So headed out yesterday with a friend Carlingford bound.
 On the way back we passed a Shrine in Omeath and went to have a walk around.
 Here we found a lovely, peaceful, holy place and Saint Jude’s Shrine in a place called Calvary.

 Beautiful place.
 Here is “The Shrine of Saint Jude”.
 Never been to a Saint’s Shrine, before, not that I recall anyway.
 I visited Lourdes, France as a child and also visited The Black Madonna in Montserrat, Spain.
-But that’s about the only two Holy places I remember visiting and that was decades ago with my parents.
+I have visited many Holy places and Sacred Sites but this place devoted to an actual Saint stands out.

 But I did bring my Saints and Mystic’s cards with me!
 So here is the Saint Jude card at the Shrine.
 He is Card No. 9 – Saving Grace.
 I had put them in the back seat of the car cause I thought my friend might like a look at them.
 Then I forgot about them completely until we stumbled upon this place.
 I recently wrote about this Saints and Mystics Oracle Deck.